kirankumar3117/oopsWithJs/README.md

 - Object-oriented programming is a programming paradigm based on the concept of objects.
-- paradigm means how we write and organize a code in a program -In Object-oriented programming, we represent real-world entities as an object.
+- paradigm means how we write and organize a code in a program
+- In Object-oriented programming, we represent real-world entities as an object.

 ### example